More Interpreted Languages: Tcl, Lua, JavaScript, Io

 newline in literal

-yes yes, if preceded by backslash yes no
+yes, if preceded by backslash // triple quote literals only:

 single and double quotes: